History of the National Hockey League on television: 2020s

 For the 2021–22 season, TNT aired 50 games, primarily on Wednesday nights (with 15 doubleheaders), as well as seven weeks of Sunday afternoon games in March and April 2022, and all three outdoor games (the Winter Classic, Stadium Series, and Heritage Classic).
 TNT's first broadcasts were a preseason doubleheader on September 30, 2021, between the Boston Bruins and Philadelphia Flyers, and the Vegas Golden Knights and Los Angeles Kings.
 TNT then aired its first regular season games on October 13, 2021, with a doubleheader between the New York Rangers and Washington Capitals, and the Chicago Blackhawks and Colorado Avalanche.

 Due to conflicts with TNT's first two NHL doubleheaders, AEW: Dynamite was pre-empted to Saturday on the weeks of October 13 and 20.
 From October 27 through December 15, 2021, TNT aired only a single, 10 p.m.
 ET game with Dynamite as a lead-in (which concurrently began broadcasting live on both TNT's East and West feeds).
 TNT then began airing doubleheaders on January 5, 2022, when Dynamite moved to TBS.

 In the 2022–23 season, TNT announced a 62-game regular season schedule, normally airing on Wednesdays throughout the regular season and on four Sundays during March and April.
-In addition to gaining exclusive rights to the 2023 Stanley Cup Finals and the 2023 NHL Winter Classic, TNT would also gain the rights to the annual Thanksgiving Showdown on Friday, November 25, featuring a doubleheader between the Pittsburgh Penguins and the Philadelphia Flyers, and the St. Louis Blues at the Tampa Bay Lightning.
+In addition to gaining exclusive rights to the 2023 Stanley Cup Final and the 2023 NHL Winter Classic, TNT would also gain the rights to the annual Thanksgiving Showdown on Friday, November 25, featuring a doubleheader between the Pittsburgh Penguins and the Philadelphia Flyers, and the St. Louis Blues at the Tampa Bay Lightning.
 TNT would also schedule a rare Tuesday doubleheader on November 8, with the Edmonton Oilers at the Tampa Bay Lightning followed by the Nashville Predators at the Seattle Kraken.

+For the 2024–25 and 2025–26 seasons, Rogers sublicensed Monday Night Hockey to Amazon Prime Video as a streaming-exclusive package.

+Sportsnet signed a 12-year renewal to extend its agreement to 2037–38.
+Most of the existing broadcast arrangements from the previous contract will remain in effect, although Rogers stated that it would be able to flex more regional games from its networks to national telecasts.
+Rogers and Prime Video also signed a 12-year sublicensing deal which would see Prime air NHL games on Wednesday nights as well as exclusive coverage of two first round and one second round playoff series.
+Rogers and Quebecor Media also signed a 12-year sublicensing deal for TVA Sports to continue airing French-language broadcasts.
+However, CBC Television confirmed that it would no longer sublicense NHL coverage from Rogers, citing changes in its sports strategy following the 2026 Winter Olympics.
+The change resulted in the end of Hockey Night in Canada airing NHL games after 74 years.